essakhialexandre/ft_transcendence/README.md

 The only workaround I use in school is to chmod -R 777 the backend folder so there are no issues with volume.
 Even then, it becomes impossible to delete the volumes from outside the docker.

+I'm keeping the .env for now, but as soon as we'll start using the school's API I'll remove it.

 Can check if it works by accessing localhost:3000 in your browser.